apache/servicecomb-service-center/scripts/docker/build-frontend-image/README.md

     docker run -d -p 30103:30103 -t servicecomb/scfrontend

 Where HOST_IP is the ip of host machine where docker container for frontend is executing.

+Note: The same image can be used to deploy in Huawei Public Cloud using CFE/CCE or just deploy in a VM.